imankasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## Email Analysis

 1. From: "Bill" <billjobs@microapple.com>
-- This sender address is not legitimate.
-The domain “MicroApple” is fake, and the attacker is attempting to impersonate a well-known company to appear credible.
+- This sender's address is not legitimate; the attacker used the well-known companies' domains to appear credible.
 2. spf=fail (google.com: domain of billjobs@microapple.com does not designate 93.99.104.210 as permitted sender)
-- Google flagged the message as unauthorized.
-It did not originate from a mail server authorized by the claimed domain, which is a strong indicator of email spoofing.
+- This indicates that the email came from a different server.
 3. Received: from localhost (emkei.cz.
 [93.99.104.210])
-- Emkei.cz is a known email spoofing service commonly used by attackers to send fraudulent or impersonated messages.
+-  emkei.cz is a fake email-generating website; SPF fails because the email came from emkei.cz instead of the real server.
 4. Reply-To: negeja3921@pashter.com
-- The reply-to address does not match the sender address.
-This mismatch often reveals the attacker’s actual inbox and is a clear sign of malicious intent.
+- The reply is going to a different address instead of the from address, which is suspicious, and this is the real email address that the attacker uses to send mail.

  <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%201.png?raw=true">